 Provides final review, approves commercial terms, and is available for client questions during evaluation.
 Executive involvement signals commitment to the evaluators.

 Most RFP failures happen from poor time management, not lack of capability.
-Here's the proven timeline structure for a typical 21-day response window:
+Here's a proven timeline structure for a typical 21-day response window:

 Days 1-2: Discovery and Planning